Ambalapuzha Krishna Temple – Devotion and Famous Palpayasam

 Frequently Asked Questions about Ambalapuzha Krishna Temple:

-What is special about Ambalapuzha Krishna Temple?
+What is special about the Ambalapuzha Krishna Temple?

 It is famous for its history, architecture, and Paal Payasam prasadam.